-Whether you enjoy taking your bike on short trips, long trips or it’s your primary mode of transportation, learning how to be a safe motorcycle rider is essential.
-You’ve likely heard a wide range of safety tips for motorcyclists.
-But not all tips are created equal.
-We’re taking a closer look at four common motorcycle safety myths.
+Whether you enjoy taking your bike on short trips, long trips or it’s your primary mode of transportation, staying on top of motorcycle safety is essential.
+But not all advice is created equal.
+Don’t be fooled by these six common motorcycle safety myths.

 MYTH: Helmets impair sight.